kuixiong/jiwa/README.md

 # jiwa
-This is a repo for generating problems to assess my kids knowledge
+This is a repo for generating problems to assess my kid's knowledge